 On Your Bike

 Rentals cost £18 for the first day, £10 for subsequent days, £45 per week.
-Prices include hire of a helmet but not a lock.
-A deposit of...
+Prices include hire of helmet and lock.
+A deposit (via credit...

 2-4 Tooley St · interesting places nearby

 Stuffed away in the vaults beneath New London Bridge (dating to 1973), this historical attraction takes you on a whistle-stop tour of London’s most famous span – from the Romans to Peter de Colechurch’s ‘Old London Bridge’ (1209) lined with shops, to the American Robert McCulloch, who bought the 1831 version of London Bridge in 1967 for US$2.5 million, transporting it to Arizona and rebuilding it at Lake Havasu City, where it can be seen today.

 Things ratchet up as you descend into a series of tombs and plague pits dating as far back as the 14th century, where darkness, rodents (animatronics) and claustrophobia meet zombies-from-nowhere (actors).
 It’s all great, occasionally heart-in-the-mouth entertainment.
 Save up to 20% (and the queues) by buying tickets online.